The LEGACY project at Attingham: apart(y)

 The project is delivered by the National Trust and Pentabus, and supported using public funding by the National Lottery through Arts Council England, part of Trust New Art, National Trust’s programme of contemporary arts.

-When the Coronavirus pandemic hit the project was ‘furloughed’ from March until December 2020 when conversations and planning could begin again.
-With continued support from Arts Council England the partnership team have restarted the project, bringing it back to life in 2021.
+After initial work in 2019, when the Coronavirus pandemic hit in 2020 the project was ‘furloughed’ from March until December of that year when conversations and planning could begin again.
+With continued support from Arts Council England the partnership team restarted the project, bringing it back to life in 2021.

 You can find more information on their website www.telfordcarers.org.uk